ArnoldDP/OStim-Community-Modlist/README.md

 >
 > 4. Leave the area you saved in and run around outside for a few minutes, switch cells a couple times, maybe even kill a thing or two
 >
-> 5. Save your game wherever youre standing
+> 5. Save your game wherever youre standing and quit
 >
 > 6. Use [FallrimTools](https://www.nexusmods.com/skyrimspecialedition/mods/5031/) to open your save
 >